codingsince1985/geo-golang/README.md

 A geocoding service developed in Go's way, idiomatic and elegant, not just in golang.

 This product is designed to open to any Geocoding service.
-Based on it
+Based on it,
 * [Google Maps](https://developers.google.com/maps/documentation/geocoding/)
 * [MapQuest](http://www.mapquestapi.com/geocoding/)
 * [OpenCage](http://geocoder.opencagedata.com/api.html)

 clients are implemented in ~50 LoC each.

-It allows you to switch from one service to another by changing only **one** line.
-Just like this!
+It allows you to switch from one service to another by changing only 1 line.
+Just like this.

 ```go
 package main